yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/gcp.md

 When deploying a universe, YugabyteDB Anywhere uses the provider configuration settings to do the following:

-- Create instances on GCP using the following
+- Create instances on GCP using the following:
   - your cloud provider credentials
   - specified regions and availability zones (this can be a subset of those specified in the provider configuration)
   - a Linux image